kaxxx/screensaver.vrs.wienerplatz/README.md

 with `*` plus a countdown to the next refresh.

 Departure data is fetched from the official JSON endpoint of the VRS departure monitor.
+QR Code for WLAN access can be defined in settings.

 ---